Error Handling

 Use continue_on_error Wisely

-- Only for truly optional operations
+- Only for truly optional actions

 - Critical operations should stop on error